 Intensive Dutch course

-You must register yourself at the Population Department of your place of residence within eight days of your arrival.
+You must make an appointment at the Population Department of your place of residence within eight days of your arrival.

 If you will be staying in Belgium for less than 3 months